diploi/tiny-template/README.md

 For Diploi Developers only!
 As-tiny-as-possible template (image) for fast testing.

-A minimal Node 18 web application template just to showcase what is required to get a working app running.
+A minimal Node 18 web application template just to showcase what is required to get a working app running..